×

 Entities that carry out the above-mentioned entities are required to file ES Notification.

-• What is Distribution and Service center Businesses as per UAE ES Regulations?
+• What is Distribution and Service center Businesses as per UAE Economic substance rules ?

 Distribution and Service Centre” Business refers to two distinct activities that are covered under one “Relevant Activity” heading.
 A UAE entity is considered engaged in a Distribution Business if it: